What guides our standard

 Forced labour and child labour

-Our Resourcing Policy prohibits recruitment fees, and states: ‘Nationwide recognises the risk of bondage arising from the use of recruitment fees and will never ask job applicants to pay recruitment costs, at any point in the recruitment process.
+Our Resourcing Policy prohibits recruitment fees being charged to workers, and states: ‘Nationwide recognises the risk of bondage arising from the use of recruitment fees and will never ask job applicants to pay recruitment costs, at any point in the recruitment process.
 Where migrant labour is used, recruitment suppliers and Nationwide should pay for all recruitment-related fees and costs (with the exception of personal visa costs), in line with the Institute of Human Rights and Business’ Employer Pays Principle (opens in a new window) and the International Labour Organisation’s definition on recruitment fees and costs (opens in a new window).
 We will, similarly, never partake in deliberate practices to underpay, delay, or withhold wages, enforce involuntary overtime, or withhold identity documents.’

 Our modern slavery statement describes the activities and progress we make each year to help detect and deter incidences of modern slavery and human trafficking occurring through our operational activities and supply chain.
-The progress we make and activities that underpin them are reviewed by our Responsible Business Committee and overseen by the Executive Committee (Exco) and the Board.

 Discrimination and equal pay

 Combatting discrimination at work is something we take seriously at Nationwide.
-Discrimination violates human rights and has social and economic consequences; it stifles opportunities, wastes talent, and accentuates social tensions and inequalities.

 We also seek to reduce our gender and ethnicity pay gaps, publishing our progress annually.
 While there are imbalances in the distribution of women and ethnically diverse colleagues, we will have pay gaps, and so we regularly monitor pay to ensure our pay policies are not biased.

-Our networks celebrate diversity and provide peer support to colleagues.
-They also act as a collective employee voice, working collaboratively with the business to help deliver our inclusion and diversity ambitions, including supportive policy changes.
+Our Employee Network Groups (ENGs) help to raise awareness of inclusion, diversity, equity and sustainability, including topics such as gender, ethnicity, religion, working families, mental wellbeing.
+Our networks act as a collective employee voice, working collaboratively with the business to help deliver our inclusion and diversity ambitions and supporting policy changes.
 They provide a valued additional space to discuss, consult and, if appropriate, escalate ethical and work issues, and to help reinforce a fair, decent, and inclusive working environment.

 Safe and healthy working environment

 Decent work includes having a safe and secure working environment.
-The ILO Constitution states that workers must be protected from sickness, disease and injury arising from their employment6.
+The ILO Constitution states that workers must be protected from sickness, disease and injury arising from their employment4.
 As a UK-centric organisation, our working environment is well controlled by UK health and safety regulations.

 However, the risks our colleagues may be exposed to are different depending on whether they operate from our branches or administration centres.
 We closely monitor all risks and issues, responding to them wherever they might occur.
 Our health and safety policy, measures and controls, colleague training and robust governance, further reinforce this responsibility.